stanstarks/sliderCaptcha/README.md

 ## API

-visualCaptcha, since 5.0, uses an API for increased security and to become back-end-agnostic (that's why you can easily plug-in a Vanilla JS, AngularJS, or jQuery front-end without changing anything).

-It expects the following routes to exist, which we've put in this sample.

-You are expected to have these routes in your implementation, but you can change them in visualCaptcha's front-end config.
+I adopted the visualCaptcha utilities and left the APIs unchanged.
+(But you have to include the js/css code if you want to use.)

+Following are added:

-### GET `/start/:howmany`
+### GET `/startslider`

 This route will be the first route called by the front-end, which will generate and store session data.

+### GET `/slider(/:foreground)`

+This route will be called for the slider image

 Parameters:

-- `howmany` is required, the number of images to generate.

-### GET `/image/:index`

-This route will be called for each image, to get it and show it, by index.

-Parameters:

-- `index` is required, the index of the image you want to get.

-### GET `/audio(/:type)`

-This route will be called for the audio file, to get it and play it, either the mp3 or ogg file.

-Parameters:

-- `type` is optional, the audio file format defaults to `mp3`, but can also be `ogg`.
+- `foreground` is optional means fetching slider image.

-### POST `/try`
+### POST `/scroll`

-This is just a sample route, where we post the form to, and where the visualCaptcha validation takes place.
+This route is where the sliderCaptcha validation takes place.

 ## License